Understanding the Term Mobile SEO Optimization?

 - Moz Crawl Test: Use this tool to decrease the unnecessary redirects.

-- PageSpeed: Install this extention for both firefox and Google Chrome to know the causes behind slowing down your website.
+- PageSpeed: Install this extension for both Firefox and Google Chrome to know the causes behind slowing down your website.

 - WebPageTest.org: This tool will provide you a detailed report on your webpage overall performance